Topological characterization of a non-Hermitian ladder via Floquet non-Bloch theory: Non-Hermitian Creutz ladder and Floquet formalism

 In a generic sense, such an imaginary on-site potential ($i\gamma$) does not render non-reciprocity to the system and hence does not contribute to the skin effect.
 However, by introducing staggered on-site potentials ($\gamma_A = -\gamma_B = \gamma$) followed by a re-assignment of the pseudospin operators, as described in Eq. \ref{spin_rotation}, the parameters $t_V$ and $\gamma$ result in the formation of an asymmetric intra-cell hoppings, similar to those in a non-reciprocal SSH model \cite{NHSE1}.
 In other words, a non-zero value of $\gamma$ will trigger formation of NHSE in the Creutz ladder.
 Consequently, topological properties associated with in-gap edge modes shall also be affected by NHSE.
+Furthermore, the inclusion of the NH term introduces certain symmetry modifications \cite{NH10fold,NH10foldfloquet}.
+As a result, all the symmetry operations previously discussed must be redefined to account for the presence of \( H_{\gamma} \).
+In Appendix \ref{appendix1}, we have provided a comprehensive analysis of these redefinitions of the symmetry operations, which play a crucial role in defining a suitable invariant for characterizing the NH version of the Hamiltonian.
 At this stage, the inclusion of periodic drive takes the scenario one step further by notably enhancing the topological characteristics.
 A general approach to tackle any periodically driven system is to adopt the Floquet formalism which provides a technique to construct an effective time-independent Hamiltonian that captures the stroboscopic evolution of the system through a time evolution,

 Here $\mathcal{T}$ denotes the time ordering operator and $H_{\text{eff}}$ is the time-independent Floquet effective Hamiltonian.
 The core idea of Floquet engineering is to generate non-trivial properties even within a statically trivial regime via incorporation of longer-range interactions.
 As a result, it is reasonable to expect that in the NH version of the driven model, the physics on the GBZ will register significant deviations compared to the case where the driving is missing.
 Furthermore, in the context of NHSE, we concentrate on three different driving protocols widely studied in literature, namely, delta drive, step drive, and harmonic drive.
 Each of these driving mechanisms has distinct effects on NHSE, which we have briefly summarized along with an in-depth analysis provided in the next section.
 With this in mind, the summarization of our formalism can pave the way for the realization of intriguing NH features through any form of periodic modulation, offering new avenues for exploring non-Hermitian effects in driven systems.